dwavesystems/dwave-networkx/docs/intro.rst

 `sample_qubo` and `sample_ising` methods for solving Ising and QUBO models and return an iterable of samples in order of increasing energy.
 You can set a default sampler using the `set_default_sampler()` function.

+Below you can see how to create Chimera graphs implemented in the D-Wave 2X nad D-Wave 2000Q machines:

+.. code: python

+  import dwave_networkx as dnx

+  # D-Wave 2X
+  C = dnx.chimera_graph(12, 12, 4)

+  # D-Wave 2000Q
+  C = dnx.chimera_graph(16, 16, 4)